maxinavarrette/valleyfeverclimate-/README.md

 Eda in python informed focus of visualization in tableau.
 Temperature had higher correlation than precipitation with VYF prevalence.

 # Data Sources and References

-Data was acquired from a number of different sources:

 ## VYF